stcom77/react-inform/README.md

 #### Accepted properties

-* `formData`: to control the data in the form from the parent of a form.
+* `value`: to control the data in the form from the parent of a form.
 * `onChange`: to react to changes to the form in the parent of a form.

 #### Properties passed to wrapped components